 The first thing we note is the emphasis on simplicity.
 For the great truths of Life are simple, as all the great teachers tell us.
 The word 'simple' occurs 14 times in Proverbs, affirming the importance the authors attached to it.
 Today, the word in its common usage is often a synonym for stupidity and mental deficiency, but if we consult any good dictionary, something of the true meaning the authors intended to convey, becomes apparent.
 "Not elaborate or artificial.
 Not ornate or luxurious; unadorned, unaffected, unassuming, modest."
 All these qualities are needful if we wish to obtain the smallest glimmer of truth from the vast ocean of Wisdom that lies all around us in plain sight, in books, in the woods and fields, and written upon the starry vault of the Heavens in mystic characters only the simple in heart and mind can read.

 The dictionary goes on to tell us that simple means "free of deceit or guile", and, most importantly from our point of view "free of secondary complications."
 The greatest primary complication that bars the way to Truth is our own unaided intellect, which, if not illuminated by the guiding light of the Higher Self or Mind, runs around in mental circles, never getting anywhere.
-A secondary complication is the reliance we place upon the opinions of others, especially the opinions of those we have been taught to regard as authorities and specialists in their own fields.
+A secondary complication is the reliance we place upon the opinions of others, especially the opinions of those we have been taught to regard as authorities and specialists in their own fields, as you can read in this website's Astral Conversations series of articles.
 But opinion is not truth, neither is intellectual speculation wisdom.
 Wisdom, as so many of the verses of Proverbs tell us, comes from God, not man.
 It is up to us to listen, and the best way to do that is to be simple in heart and mind.

 Let us have a brief look at some of the more obscure verses from Proverbs to see what good things we can discover in them that are not apparent on the surface.